NichtsHsu/greet/README.md

 The VECTOR type options need an argument, and can be used multiple times.
 For an example, `-a 1 -a 2 -a 3` will get a vector of `1`, `2` and `3`.

+#### 3.5 IGNORED type

+The IGNORED type option is not really an option and can only be `greet::ignored`.

+Double-hyphen(`--`) means end of options, all subsequent arguments are no longer parsed. `greet::ignored` can collect them.
+This is optional, if you don't care about those ignored arguments you don't need to provide a `greet::ignored`.

+The `greet::ignored` type is a simple wrapper of `std::vector<std::string>`, you can use it as `std::vector<std::string>` anywhere.

+You shouldn't provide more than 1 `greet::ignored`, but don’t worry, it will be a compile-time error.

 ### 4. Complete meta

 Write meta informations for each of your options: